pnp/docker-spfx/DevelopmentContainers.md

 ![GitHub Code Button](./docu-pictures/vs-ports.png)

-If the local ports are busy with something else before you open the project in the remote container, Visual Studio will allocate random ports instead
+If the local ports are busy with something else before you open the project in the development container, Visual Studio will allocate random ports instead.